Isreal-ogbu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script to create an alias
-script to display heelo user
+script to display hello user